-New Zealand Civil Defence has outlined a list of 'what to do' in the back of each region's Yellow unfamiliar.
-Stress and uncertainty can affect your health.
-All of these can be lessened with disaster preparedness.
-Preparing takes time and effort and you might want to do a little at a time but the important thing is to start.
+New Zealand Civil Defence has outlined a list of 'what to do' in the back of each region's Yellow want to do a little at a time but the important thing is to start.
 The more you do, the better you can protect yourself.